New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Tax Consequences of Surrendering Your Life Insurance Policy

 Life insurance can be a helpful investment, but some may feel like they no longer need it and want to get some of the money they paid into the policy back.
-Fortunately, permanent life insurance policies pay out a cash surrender value, allowing you to recoup some of your payments if you no longer need coverage.
+Fortunately, permanent life insurance policies can pay out a cash surrender value, allowing you to recoup some of your payments if you no longer need coverage.
 However, it’s helpful to know that getting the cash surrender value may cause you to owe taxes in certain situations.
 This article will explain how the cash surrender value of life insurance works and cover the tax implications of surrendering your life insurance policy with cash value.

 How the cash surrender value of life insurance works